sudasun007/TextToSpeech/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Google Fonts - Poppins font family
 - Web Speech API
 - MediaRecorder API

-## Support

-For support, please open an issue in the GitHub repository or contact me at your.email@example.com